MazenA14/unilink/README.md

 ## To-Do (Notes)
 - Clear Course previous grades cache on pull to refresh and not be visibile while refreshing
 - Redesign All cache timings

-- Add tutorial and lecture notifications by a variable time reminder (15min, 20 min...) time set in settings under preferences (Make the reminder optional, no lecture reminder)
-- See if guc notifications could be fetched while app is closed
-- Solve notifcations error if possible

 - Handle offline mode gracefully
 - Investigate multiple proxy calls (A lot & repetitive)

-+ Investigate 409 error in transcript page
-+ Add supabase hit on every app open to save last opened time and number of times opened
-- Add version joined from as an attribute in the users table
-- Add this might take a minute to the previous semester grades screen on pull to refresh

-- Remove file icon from exam seats page
-- Unify notifications and quick access modal heights
-- on auto login if 401 returned, go to login screen
-- Remove attendance auto fetch because of bulk fetching at the same time
 - Make all popup modals be swipable down from any area
 - In contact add created date and made by a 58- student and make it open after a certain date
-- Add weight calculator in readme
-- change dashboard slots to schedule slots in setttings
-- Make grades screen have the same drop-down and remove the hamburger menu and add to it the Grade Calculation Screen
-- Add weights button on the current grades screen
-- See nickname caching time
-- Remove pay button
-- Add Allow notifications under slot reminder
 - Implement stale-while-revalidate
-- Add instructor for the course schedule
-- Fix attendance preloading (Stop Preloading in general)
-- Attendance speed: 28 sec, 9 sec
-- Previous grades speed: 51 sec, 15 sec

 - Wraping up the app:
     - Make it more efficient (Parsing Server Side, Parallel Data Fetching)